Revisiting the Great Imitator: The Origin and History of Syphilis

 "Something about the man's way of talking struck me and I watched him narrowly.
 His lip had a trick of quivering, his words slurred themselves together, and so did his handwriting when he had occasion to draw up a small agreement.
 A closer inspection showed me that one of his pupils was ever so little larger than the other...I did not say anything, for I had not the heart, but I knew that the fellow was as much condemned to death as though he were lying in the cell at Newgate.*"

-*Newgate was a prison in London, which remained in operation for over 700 years, from 1188 to 1902, and served as one of the main sites for execution.
+*Newgate was a prison in London, which remained in operation for more than 700 years, from 1188 to 1902, and served as one of the main sites for execution.

 The U.S. has experienced a steady increase in syphilis incidence since 2000.
 To add insult to injury, the Center for Disease Control and Prevention (CDC)'s effort to eliminate syphilis ended in December 2013 due to lack of funding that unfortunately coincided with a sharp increase in disease incidence.
 In 2017, the rate of reported primary and secondary infections was 9.5 cases per 100,000 population, which is a 72.7% increase compared to the 2013 rate of 5.5 cases per 100,000 population.
 The increase in primary and secondary infections could be due multiple factors, including an increase in pre-exposure prophylaxis (PreP) usage and the effectiveness of antiretroviral therapy among HIV-infected individuals, both of which could lead to increased condomless sex among men who have sex with men (MSM).
 Reported cases of congenital syphilis in the U.S. have also more than doubled, from 362 in 2013 to 918 in 2017, which is the highest number of cases in 20 years.
 Despite the recent increase in reported cases of congenital syphilis from all over the U.S., many physicians today lack awareness of the disease, resulting in missed opportunities to screen and treat infected pregnant women.
 In light of CDC’s Call to Action to Stem the Tide of Rising Syphilis in the United States, This is the perfect time for laboratorians to review the history of the disease, its clinical presentation, and the role of clinical and public health laboratories in preventing syphilis from spreading further in our communities.